The groups will be facilitated by NAEEA members from around the country. To join, just email the contacts provided below and register your interest.

 - Contribute to other NAEEA activities and events.

 Assessments play an important role in promoting learning while enabling educators to make informed decisions about student progression and attainment of skills and knowledge.
 Although significant research has, and continues to be undertaken within the higher education space around developing more relevant, engaging and reliable assessment instruments, there is a need to generate a constructive discussion about how and what other types of assessments can be used within the enabling education space.
 Given the increasing diversity of students within the enabling education programs in Australia, it is even more important to develop understanding about relevant enabling assessments through sharing ideas about existing practices, as well as seeking opportunities to develop innovative assessment practices, reflecting the increasing diversity of students.
+This SIG is facilitated by Dr Pranit Anand and Dr James Valentine.
+For more information about the Enabling Assessment SIG please send email to either:

 The aim of this SIG is to initiate a discussion at a national level between enabling educators in Australia about the characteristics of the curricula of enabling programs.
 Through these discussions, it is hoped that curriculum principles of enabling programs will be articulated as a unified voice.